birdiecare/rostering-synchroniser/README.md

 ## Implement the rota fetching

-You will need to implement thee methods of [this class](./src/integration.implementation.ts) in order to fetch the rota that will be synchronised with Birdie.
+You will need to implement the methods of [this class](./src/integration.implementation.ts) in order to fetch the rota that will be synchronised with Birdie.

 ## Running the synchronisation